cds-snc/exploration-documentation/ProcessDocumentation.md

 ### Service: How the process works (overview)

-If you want an in-depth look at the process, check out our (add link) How to set up and run an Exploration guide.
+If you want an in-depth look at the process, check out our [How to set up and run an Exploration](https://github.com/cds-snc/exploration-documentation/blob/main/ExplorationSprintGuide.md) guide.

 Explorations are designed to take approximately 4 weeks, with a set up phase prior to that.
 The process goes as follows...